vennby/ChatGPT-University/README.md

 </ul>

 ### 📝 Contributions
 This is an open-source project, so please feel free to contribute!
 Knowledge of shortcuts and lesser-known helpful tips are always welcome in the 'Additional Information' file that is present in each course.
-Please be mindful of the audeience this project is targeted towards, and of your formatting while you contribute, so make sure that your inputs are super reader-friendly!
+Please be mindful of the audience this project is targeted towards, and of your formatting while you contribute, so make sure that your inputs are super reader-friendly!

 ### ⚠️ Notice
 Please note that the afore-mentioned courses are not affiliated with any institution or organization, and are not recognised by means of any certification.
 They are unofficial courses meant purely for self-learning purposes.